In Trump's Trade War, Americans Will Be Asked To Show Economic Patriotism

 "I think you have an element of patriotism," Olsen says.
 "People recognize that the Chinese government is not a free government, it's not a democratic government, and that it's increasingly becoming a threat to us and the other countries that do believe in those things."

 As an abstract idea, Americans are big backers of trade.
 Seventy-four percent see trade as a net positive for the economy.
-Mohamed Younis, editor-in-chief at Gallup News, says most people believe trade lowers prices over all and leads to a greater selection of products.
+Mohamed Younis, editor-in-chief at Gallup News, says most people believe trade lowers prices overall and leads to a greater selection of products.

 But 62% of Americans believe trade with China is unfair, he says.